‘The river always bustles with merchants and barges. A good sign; increasingly it is trade which is generating the

 Philippa chortled.
 ‘He is everything a man should be.
 Lithe, handsome, strong, agile, brave—not to mention smart.
 He is a champion in the lists.’

 The king pressed his lips together.
 ‘However… he is also impetuous.
 He spends more time than he should practising his jousting and making minor adjustments to his armour and the dressage of his horses.
 He is lacking in formal education, against which he has always rebelled.
 He has never had the patience to sit down and learn languages, philosophy or history.
 He generally learns fast, don’t get me wrong, but he does make mistakes.
+He has a small group of friends, but outside of that circle he trusts no one.
 And… of course, there is no doubt that he is still obsessed with Joan…’

 Philippa smiled.
 ‘Despite all that… I love my son, just as I love you despite your faults.’